 Effect

-2. Exercise: It’s better to go tandem
+2. Exercise: It’s better to travel in tandem

-Time required for...
+Time necessary for…

 creation: 45 minutes